 For Semantic Retrieval: mem0

-mem0 (4/5) — (49,800 stars on the main repo, 632 on the MCP server) takes the vector search approach.
+mem0 (4/5) — (52,000 stars on the main repo) takes the vector search approach.
+The core library reached v1.0.10 (April 1, 2026) with fixes for Bedrock, vLLM, and DeepSeek providers, CLI improvements, and the new OpenClaw skills-based memory architecture.
 Instead of graph traversal, it embeds memories and retrieves them by semantic similarity.
 Think “find memories related to this topic” rather than “traverse the graph from this entity.”

 Nine MCP tools cover the full CRUD cycle: add_memory, search_memories, get_memories, update_memory, delete_memory, plus entity management.
+The OpenClaw v1.0.4 series (April 2026) added interactive login, unified memory_delete tool, and auto-recall with an 8-second timeout.
 Memories can be scoped to users, agents, apps, or individual runs — a feature the official server lacks entirely.

 mem0 claims +26% accuracy over OpenAI Memory, 91% faster responses, and 90% lower token usage compared to full-context approaches.